A walk from Wapping to Canary Wharf

 - D7 to Mile End

-By the DLR or Jubilee line
+By the DLR or Jubilee line or Elizabeth line

 To make your way now to either the DLR station or the tube station then walk back up to fountain in the square and turn left – go down the steps and cross over into the clearly marked entrance to Cabot Place.